hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ### Suppressed Data
 In some circumstances, specific pieces of data may be hidden due to security or privacy reasons.

-When an element definition is optional (minimum cardinality = 0), including elements labelled *Must Support*, an
+When an element definition is optional (minimum cardinality = 0), including elements labelled *Must Support*:
 - AU Core Responder **SHALL NOT** populate the element in the resource when a value is suppressed.

 When an element definition is mandatory (minimum cardinality > 0),